 The Strategic Microsystems Council works to support a vibrant microelectronics industry in Canada.
-The Council organizes best practice forums, as well as some major conferences that bring together industry leaders to strategize and share information.
+The Council organizes best practice forums, as well as major conferences that bring industry leaders together to strategize and share information.
 Best practice forums are held across Canada.

 contact: Lynda Leonard

 Representing more than 120 Canadian ICT companies actively involved in the health sector, ITAC Health serves as a collective voice to healthcare professionals, government representatives, researchers, and healthcare consumers.
 Its goal is to facilitate the creation of a healthcare model of excellence.
 Membership provides a unique opportunity for ongoing industry intelligence.
 ITAC Health has four working committees.

 How do we get the changes we need to help the sector thrive?
 This committee works on developing research and position papers that support industry partners as they make their case to various levels of government.
 The group nurtures close co-operation with groups like Canada Heath Infoway (CHI), The Canadian Interprofessional Health Collaborative CHIC), COACH, Canada’s Health Informatics Association, MEDEC, the national medical technology industry association, government agencies across Canada and provincial ministries.
 Procurement issues are often front and centre in committee work.

 This committee develops relevant educational programming and partnership events to address emerging issues in digital medicine and health.
 By bringing together members and potential partners, the committee hopes to create industry synergies and support new ideas.

 This group is focused on data health system use.
 Membership offers participants a voice at the decision-making tables as standards are identified in this emerging area.
 The committee also provides invaluable guidance to ITAC Health’s representatives on various national and international standards committees.

 Regulatory Affairs committee members share best practices, especially in the areas of procurement and credentialing.

 contact Elaine Huesing.